kobolds-io/stdx/README.md

 ## Examples

 There are examples included in this library that go over a brief overview of how each feature can be used.
 You can build and run examples by performing the following steps.
+Examples are in the [examples](./examples/) directory.
+Examples are always welcome.

 ```bash
 zig build examples